 - Best Room: The best rooms for couples are the Absolute Suite Jacuzzi Sea View and the Traditional Windmill Outdoor Jacuzzi.
 The Absolute Suite offers a spacious 55sqm with an indoor jacuzzi, while the Traditional Windmill suite is the largest of all, spread across 3 stories with a private outdoor jacuzzi.
 The Traditional Windmill suite offers views of the village, Kato Mili windmills, and the sea in the distance (versus the direct view over the beach of the Absolute Suite), though the windows are small (as is typical of classic Cycladic architecture).

 - For Families: The best options for families are the Traditional Windmill Outdoor Jacuzzi and the Spacious Two Bedroom Veranda Suite.
 The Traditional Windmill offers 2 bedrooms with queen-sized beds and 2 bathrooms spread across 3 stories with sea views, while the Spacious Two Bedroom features 1 king and 2 singles on one floor with 50 sqm of space and garden/courtyard views.
 Family amenities include baby cots and babysitting.

 Absolute Mykonos – Local Transport

 - Walking: The hotel is located on the southern edge of Mykonos Town on a hill overlooking Megali Ammos Beach.
-Absolute is within a 7-minute walk (550m) of the heart of the village (Chora) and all of the island’s best dining, nightlife, and shopping, and about an 8-minute walk (600m) to the beach.
-Little Venice and the windmills are a 9-minute walk (800m) away, the Old Port is an 11-minute walk (950m) away, and 2 excellent sunset viewpoints are nearby at Boni’s windmill (850m, 12-minute walk) and 180° Sunset Bar (1.5km, 22-minute walk uphill).
+Absolute is within 500m of the heart of the village (Chora) and all of the island’s best dining, nightlife, and shopping, and about 600m to the beach.
+Little Venice and the windmills are 800m away, the Old Port is a kilometer away, and 2 excellent sunset viewpoints are nearby at Boni’s windmill (800m) and 180° Sunset Bar (1.5 km uphill).
 The road to and from town does not have a sidewalk and is pretty busy with cars, so exercise caution when walking, especially at night.
 That said, most people do walk in this area, so drivers are used to sharing the space with pedestrians here.